9 Types Of Legal Entity in Germany for Business Incorporation

 • It requires 2 members with limitless responsibility to form a civil law partnership.
 The partners must consent to form a civil law partnership and sign a partnership contract.

-• Such types of legal entity in Germany must be established with the trade office if it’s a modest commercial firm.
+• Such types of legal entities in Germany must be established with the trade office if it’s a modest commercial firm.

-• If the yearly revenue surpasses €25,000, these types of company in Germany will be regarded as commercial businesses, which requires registration with the Commercial Register.
+• If the yearly revenue surpasses €25,000, these types of companies in Germany will be regarded as commercial businesses, which requires registration with the Commercial Register.

 6. Sole Proprietorship

-• One of the simplest types of legal entity in Germany is to incorporate a sole proprietorship.
+• One of the simplest types of legal entity in Germany is to start a sole proprietorship

 • It is a type of corporate structure that is owned by a sole owner.